Chobazkun/hokuspokus-cli/README.md

 If you are a developer and want to contribute to `hokuspokus-cli`, clone the repository and run the following command in the project directory to install dependencies:

 1. Run `npm install` to install the required dependencies.
+2. Run `npm run build` to locally build the project using parcel.
-2. Use `npm link` to symlink the package globally for development testing.
+3. Use `npm link` to symlink the package globally for development testing.

 ## Usage
 - **Configuration**:
-  - Run `hokuspokus-cli configure` to set up your OpenAI API key.
+  - Run `hokuspokus configure` to set up your OpenAI API key.

 - **Translating Text to CLI commands**:
   - Run `hokuspokus -t <tool> "<prompt>"` to receive a suggested CLI command for your description on the chosen tool.